Vmohan5072/Mythbot/README.md

 ## Features

-- **Custom Lobby Creation**: Users can create custom lobbies within Discord, allowing other users to join and leave with a simple click of a button.
+- **Custom Lobby Creation**: Users can create custom lobbies within Discord, allowing other users to join and leave with a simple click of a button, with the option to automatically balance teams based on rank and total matches played.
 - **Team Balancing**: The bot balances teams within the lobby based on player ranks and divisions to ensure fair matches.
 - **Profile Fetching**: Retrieve detailed League of Legends profile information, including rank, win rate, and mastery, directly from Discord.
 - **Live Game Data**: During a League of Legends match, the bot can gather information of each player in your match, such as the ranks, current champion mastery, and a linked op.gg profile.